whenlin/UnoCardGame/README.md

 # UnoCardGame

-A simulation of the popular card game Uno written in C++.
+A simulation of 4 players playing the popular card game Uno written in C++.